jparishy/rcss/Readme.md

 # RCSS

 ### About
 RCSS is an attempt at playing with CSS animations using Ruby.
-I find CSS to be rather infuriating to right, so I figured I'd try to find a way to generate CSS using Ruby instead.
+I find CSS to be rather infuriating to write, so I figured I'd try to find a way to generate CSS using Ruby instead.
 The goal here is to have a nicer interface for developing CSS animations and dynamically calculating values for the CSS without having to use something like SCSS or Less.
 Ruby has a familiar syntax, so that's what I want.

 The goal is to have animations that act somewhat like UIKit's UIView animation functions.